Aurelius-LLC/Remotr/src/Remotr.SourceGen/README.md

 3. **Handler Generators**
    - Specific generators for different handler types.

-### RemotrGenerator
+### UseShortcutserator

-The RemotrGenerator processes classes marked with the `[RemotrGen]` attribute and generates extension methods for various handler types.
+The UseShortcutserator processes classes marked with the `[UseShortcuts]` attribute and generates extension methods for various handler types.
 It uses a plugin architecture where different handler generators can be registered.

 ### Extension Generators